Estimated reading time: 2 minutes

 Ah — how to paint upholstery.
 Have you always wanted to try tackling that upholstery painting project?
 Nervous about even how to begin on how to paint upholstery?
 We get asked that so often here at MudPaint that we wanted to put together a list.
+The great thing about painting fabric – just like painting books, lamps, scales, lampshades and even small clocks! – is that it’s easy and inexpensive to do with MudPaint .
 Whether you are wanting to paint upholstery to a chair you are working on, looking to refresh an old canvas footstool or just looking to add some accent brush strokes in your favorite MudPaint color, we are here to help.

 It’s probably one of the most popular questions we get, AND one of our largest referrals from Pinterest, so we wanted to lay out again the supplies needed, the steps taken and everything you need to paint upholstery.